dimatura/pyrosmsg/readme.md

 The converters will accept Python messages and convert them to C++ messages or viceversa.

+This library only really makes sense for C++ code wrapped with pybind11 for use with Python.

 # Why

 The two main languages ROS supports are C++ and Python.
 For any given message type, ROS